fabiospampinato/cash/README.md

 ### $.fn.hasClass

-Returns the boolean result of checking if the first element in the collection has the className attribute.
+Returns the boolean result of checking if all elements in the collection have the className attribute.
+Accepts space-separated classNames for checking multiple classes.

 ```js
 $(element).hasClass(className) // => boolean